Sindhupalchowk District: 2015 earthquake

 Steep mountains and narrow roads in the Sindhupalchok District drastically slowed rescue efforts.
 It took vehicles three hours to arrive from Kathmandu.
 Electricity and communication were cut off across in the district, so residents were isolated.
 Of the 66,688 houses in the district, 64,565 (96.8%) were destroyed.

 As of 23 August 2015, more than 3,550 people were recorded to have died in the district as a result, and thousands of people were injured, of which 614 were sent to Kathmandu for treatment.
-Over 40 people were rescued from debris, and more than 3,000 people were still missing; resulting the extremely hard hit district by this devastating earthquake.
+Over 40 people were rescued from debris, and more than 3,000 people were still missing.

 A UH-1Y Huey helicopter delivering relief supplies crashed in Sindhupalchowk District about eight miles north of Charikot, with six US Marines and two Nepalese soldiers aboard.